 In early 1990, 18 Westerners (8 of which were Americans) were being held hostage in Lebanon by groups thought to be influenced by Iran.
 When a questionable telephone call reached the White House claiming to be an Iranian official wishing to speak to President Bush Sr. about the hostages, the call somehow got through.

-The story starts with an unusual telephone call from an alleged Iranian official reaching the Oval office where it was answered by an unidentified staff member of the National Security Council.
+The story began with an unusual telephone call from an alleged Iranian official reaching the Oval office where it was answered by an unidentified staff member of the National Security Council.
 Claiming to be made on behalf of Iranian President Hashemi Rafsanjani, the caller wanted to schedule a call with President Bush in which the hostage situation would be discussed.
 Refusing to leave a call back number, the mysterious Iranian official claimed the Iranian president would call back at a specific date and time.
 According to a 1997 New York Times article, American intelligence traced the call to an important government office in the Iranian capital city of Tehran.

 On the specific date and time that the Iranian official had set, another call came into the White House claiming to be from the Iranian president.
 This time, the caller spoke with the national security adviser Brent Scowcroft, and a followup call was scheduled with President Bush.